-Washington is America’s fourth-biggest exporter by state behind Texas, California and New York.
-The value of Washington’s exports equals about 4.7% of United States’ overall exported products for 2018.
+Washington ranks among America’s 10 most lucrative exporters by state, albeit well behind leaders including Texas and California.
+The value of Washington’s exports equals about 3.1% of United States’ overall exported products for 2021.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Washington’s exported products represent 13.5% of the state’s total economic output or real Gross Domestic Product in 2018 ($576.6 billion in current dollars based on BEA statistics).
+Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Washington’s exported products represent 8.1% of the state’s total economic output or real Gross Domestic Product ($667.6 billion in 2021).

 Washington’s Top 10 Exports